nuxt/website-v2/content/en/guides/directory-structure/components.md

 ### Fetching Data

 When working with data inside components we cannot use asyncData as this only works in page components.
 To access data from an API in your components you can use the Nuxt fetch().
-Using $fetchState. pending we can show a message when the data is waiting to be loaded and using $fetchState.error we can show an error message if there is an error fetching the data.
+Using `$fetchState.pending` we can show a message when the data is waiting to be loaded and using `$fetchState.error` we can show an error message if there is an error fetching the data.
 When using fetch we must declare the data in the data property.
 This then gets filled with the data that comes from the fetch.

 `components/MountainsList.vue`